thanpolas/sidekick/README.md

     -   The key of the object.
 -   **Returns {Array\<\*>}** The return of the callback.

+Will iterate through an object based on the keys of the object and return the outcome of the callback, as per Array.map().

 ### flatCopyObj(srcObj, trgObj, optPrefix = '')

-Will shallow copy all key/values from source object to target object, mutates target object.

 -   `srcObj` **{Object}** Source object.
 -   `trgObj` **{Object}** Target object.
 -   `optPrefix` **{string=}** Prefix the keys with this string.
 -   **Returns {void}** Mutates "trgObj".

+Will shallow copy all key/values from source object to target object, mutates target object.

 #### Example